decred/dcrdata/docs/CONTRIBUTING.md

 git rebase -i HEAD~3
 ```

-The number after the tilda (~) is the number of commits that you want to combine, including the one you did at the beginning of this step.
+The number after the tilde (~) is the number of commits that you want to combine, including the one you did at the beginning of this step.
 Try not to squash post-review commits with pre-review commits.
 Leaving them separate makes navigating the changes easier.

 ###### b)